GerALVo/Distance-Between-Intervals-DBI-/README.md

 **Important!**

 Note that DBI's function is set to work with one character at a time.
-To calculate the distance for two or more characters coded as intervals we recommend the use of the `lapply()` function and structuring the input as a dataframe compound a two-column wide dataframe for each character.
+To calculate the distance for two or more characters coded as intervals we recommend the use of the `lapply()` function and to structure the input as a list of data frames or as nested data frames whitin a data frame.
+Each data frame within that list represents a character and should have two columns.
 An example of this is given in the functions help (writing `?dbi`).

 To calculate the distance for two or more different types of characters, we recommend working with the resulting distance matrices.